RedHatNordicsSA/learnlinux/README.md

 # Welcome to the lab
 Welcome to a hands on introduction of Red Hat Enterprise Linux.
+* For someone without any or little previous Linux experience, it takes approximately 6 hours to complete.
+* If you have some previous Linux experience, it takes approximately 4 hours to complete.

 This guide does not assume that you know Linux.
 Neither is it a complete introductions to everything.
 It will hopefully work as a foundation for you, as you go on to learn more 😃